Assets are frozen and notice is barely given. Find out what a Freezing Order can do during a Dispute.

 - Advertising costs.

-The landlord is required by law to take all necessary steps to mitigate its loss and damage as a result of the lease being terminated.10 They are generally not entitled to compensation for any loss or expense that could have been readily avoided.11
+The landlord is required by law to take all necessary steps to mitigate loss and damage as a result of a lease being terminated,10 and would generally not be entitled to compensation for any loss or expenses that could readily have been avoided.11

-Likewise, if the owner notifies you that they wish to break lease without an order from QCAT, you may be required to vacate the property.
-However, avenues are usually available to the tenant to seek damages from the landlord such as for moving costs.12
+If a landlord notifies the tenant that they wish to break lease without holding an order from QCAT, the tenant may be required to vacate the property.
+However, avenues are usually available to the tenant to seek damages from the landlord, including things such as compensation for moving costs.12

 Where the landlord has suffered loss and damage because of the tenant vacating the premises or terminating the lease, they may recover that loss by taking part or all of the rental bond.

 Breach of Lease

 A breach of lease can occur where the tenant or the landlord breaches a condition of the tenancy agreement.